Campaspe: Legacy

-Campaspe became a generic poetical synonym for a man's mistress; The English University wit and poet John Lyly (1553–1606), who produced his comedy Campaspe in 1584, also wrote:
+Campaspe became a generic poetical synonym for a man's mistress.

+The poet John Lyly (1553–1606) placed the following song within his 1584 comedy Campaspe:

 The Spanish playwright Pedro Calderón de la Barca wrote his own play on the Campaspe story, Darlo todo y no dar nada (1651).

 In 1819, the painting Générosité d'Alexandre, by Jérôme-Martin Langlois depicted the scene where Alexander the Great gifted Campaspe to Apelles.

 The Campaspe River in Victoria, Australia, the Campaspe River in Queensland, Australia and the Shire of Campaspe are named after her.

+In E. R. Eddison's books of Zimiamvia, Campaspe is a water nymph who changes from human shape to a water-rat and back again.
+She is one of the attendants of Antiope, who represents Aphrodite.